vulcainjs/vulcainjs.github.io/docs/reference/metrics.md

 **Vulcain** emit metrics for every request and internal command.
 It provides natively a ```prometheus```and a ```statsd``` exporter.

 [Prometheus](https://prometheus.io/) is the default metrics process.
-It's enabled if statsd is not.
+It is enabled if statsd is not.

 ### Prometheus metrics